CHILD SUPPORT IN NORTH CAROLINA

 Child support is financial support given to the party that obtains custody of a minor child.

-These guidelines provide a helpful summary of how child support is calculated, and also goes into more detail concerning the following issues related to child support:
+These guidelines provide a helpful summary of how child support is calculated, and also go into more detail concerning the following issues related to child support:

 - Retroactive child support (a parent's obligation to support his or her child for a period before a child support action was filed);